sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 ## <span id="Copy_the_deployment_scripts"></span>Step 2: Copy the deployment scripts to the root of the USB storage drive

 Copy the [sample scripts](windows-deployment-sample-scripts-sxs.md) to the root of the USB storage drive.
+If you're going to be deploying FFU images, make sure you use the FFU scripts.
 [Download a copy here](http://go.microsoft.com/fwlink/p/?LinkId=800657)

 ## <span id="Apply_the_image"></span>Step 3: Apply the Windows image using a script